louking/contracts/docs/contract-admin-reference.rst

 When the **Update and Send Contract** button is clicked from the :ref:`edit-event-view`, this email will be generated automatically.

+The email will be something like the following.
+Note this is configured in the system and can be changed by a superadmin.

    To: <Contact email>